 D’Bria Bradshaw is currently a J.D./MBA in Sports Administration Candidate at St. Thomas University School of Law in Miami, Florida.
 She currently serves as Director of Business & Legal Affairs for Curastory, a start up media company and Founder/President of D.E.B.S.
 Foundation, an organization she started in 2013 that provides programming & awards scholarships to students who are Defying Every Boundary Scholastically.

-D’Bria has interned with a variety of organizations including UCF Athletics Association, Leverage Agency, NCAA March Madness, and The Sports & Entertainment Group.
+D’Bria has interned with a variety of organizations including UCF Athletics Association, Leverage Agency, NCAA March Madness, The Sports & Entertainment Group and Wasserman.

-Throughout his undergraduate and graduate careers, Zach has completed internships in various aspects of the sports industry with organizations such as the Cleveland Cavaliers, McDonald-Hopkins LLC, The Game Sports Management & Media, and the United States Naval Academy Athletic Association and James Grant Sports and the National Association of Collegiate Directors of Athletics (NACDA).
+He has completed internships in various aspects of the sports industry with organizations such as the Cleveland Cavaliers, The Game Sports Management & Media, the Naval Academy Athletic Association, James Grant Sports and the National Association of Collegiate Directors of Athletics (NACDA).